How to use Traceroute Command In Linux

 ICMP type 0 “echo response” may come back as the very last packet this happens when the TTL equals exactly with the number of hops.
 Traceroute will know it has finished when it receives an ICMP type 0 response.
 ICMP type 0 are inbound packets.

 RST reset packet or a

 SYN ACK packet in response when they reach their destination.
-SYN and SYN ACK packets handle 3-way handshake (also called TCP-handshake).
-TCP (Transmission Control Protocol) three way handshaking technique is often referred to as “SYN-SYN-ACK” or to be a little more accurate SYN, SYN-ACK, ACK.
-These handshakes are implemented so that both ends can use separate TCP socket connections at the same time in a orderly fashion without colliding with each other.
-For example if you were to receive a SYN ACK packet its good procedure to send back a RST (Reset Packet) – this helps stop half open connections being left on the server.
+SYN and SYN-ACK packets handle a 3-way handshake (also called TCP-handshake).
+TCP (Transmission Control Protocol) three-way handshaking technique is often referred to as “SYN-SYN-ACK” or to be a little more accurate SYN, SYN-ACK, ACK.
+These handshakes are implemented so that both ends can use separate TCP socket connections at the same time in an orderly fashion without colliding with each other.
+For example, if you were to receive an SYN-ACK packet its good procedure to send back an RST (Reset Packet) – this helps stop half-open connections being left on the server.

 The sequence and displayed Traceroute takes will go as follows.

 Hop RTT1 RTT2 RTT3 Domain Name [IP Address]

 Whenever a packet is passed along the network between a router, this can also be referred to as a hop.
 The screenshot below shows that packets take 13 hops to reach the HackingVision web server.